hdShang/arxiv-daily/docs/cs-CL/2025-08-21/papers/250815202v1-fin-prm-a-domain-specialized-process-reward-model-for-financial-reas.md

 ---
 layout: default
-title: Fin-PRM: A Domain-Specialized Process Reward Model for Financial Reasoning in Large Language Models
+title: "Fin-PRM: A Domain-Specialized Process Reward Model for Financial Reasoning in Large Language Models"
 ---

 # Fin-PRM: A Domain-Specialized Process Reward Model for Financial Reasoning in Large Language Models